Bira/octopus-carnival/_posts/2016-09-29-dragons-dogma-big-picture.md

 will provide an excellent starting base, and only a little additional customization should be required to cover the elements unique to Dragon's Dogma.

-What would thes elements be?
+What would these elements be?
 The first one is that it goes a bit beyond the default DF assumption that "town" is an abstract place to buy stuff between dungeon raids.
 "Town" is a concrete place, what goes on there is important, and can be an adventure in itself.